 A proctological examination, when carried out by an experienced specialist, is generally well tolerated.
 It is performed with the patient in the lateral position, progressively and with adequate lubrication.
 Anoscopy — which allows visualisation of the anal canal — may be slightly uncomfortable but is not painful in most cases.

 If there is an active anal fissure or another painful condition in the anal region, the examination may sometimes not be possible at that appointment.
-In such cases, it is preferable to treat the condition preventing the examination first, and perform it once resolved, ensuring a complete diagnosis without unnecessary discomfort for the patient.
+In such cases, it is preferable to treat the condition first and perform it once resolved, ensuring a complete diagnosis without unnecessary discomfort.

 2